JeremyLikness/IQueryableExpressionExamples/README.md

 [ExpressionPowerTools](https://github.com/jeremylikness/ExpressionPowerTools) package.
 Set the `.Server` project for startup to run.
 It will automatically generate and seed the initial Sqlite database.

+## QueryMutators

+This application shows several ways to mutate queries to perform tasks such as:

+- Enforce limits on the query return ("guard rails")
+- Intercept predicates in the tree
+- Evaluate ALL predicates against ALL values to debug why some are `true` and others are `false`.
+-